 Finally, the eerily correct foretelling of doomsday associated with processed foods.
 “The fine flours and foods of the day are one great cause of the early deterioration of the race.
 If we wished artfully to eliminate every particle of nutrition from the food, it would be only necessary to carry the process of grinding, bolting and refining a little further.”

 So… Oatmeal, when not uber processed, is good for you.
 Unless it’s hot outside.
 Or you’re sedentary.
 Or nervous.
-Then you definitely need wheat cereal, but make sure it’s cracked.
+Then you definitely need wheat cereal.
+But ensure it’s cracked.
 And housekeepers of the acquaintance of this unnamed (standard for the era’s newspapers) columnist has far too much fondness for oatmeal and should try some other grain.
 Preferably wheat.
 Because the columnist is definitely not nervous.
 And not a housekeeper.
 Nor is he an unskilled laborer who exhausts himself in the sun and therefore must consume oatmeal?
 Or was it must not…?

 I don’t know.
 But I know the rules about oatmeal varied by whose mouth opened.
 (Or whose pencil scribbled on that sheet of paper for a news article).
 See the lengthy article “Oatmeal for Food” from 1873 wherein Oatmeal makes a fine summer drink, “a refreshing beverage for men who are forced to labor in the intense heat of furnaces, &c.”
 Good for those working in large iron foundries and glass works in Europe.
 Thus, apparently, it’s okay to add oatmeal to hot work.
 Even if the person isn’t perspiring from exertion.